Breaking the NRA

-On September 6, 1949, after being the subject of numerous petty squabbles and perceived slights, William Unruh, a World War II veteran, walked through a neighborhood in Camden called Cramer Hill and murdered thirteen people.
+On September 6, 1949, after being the subject of numerous petty squabbles and perceived slights, Howard Barton Unruh, a World War II veteran, walked through a neighborhood in Camden called Cramer Hill and murdered thirteen people.
 This incident became known as the Walk of Death.

 Currently, there are approximately 13,000 firearm homicides each year.
 Fifty women are shot to death by intimate partners each month.
 Seven children and teenagers are killed every day.
 This is not a problem that other countries face; our homicide rate is twenty-five times higher than the average industrialized country around the world.
 We have heard from military veterans who know better than most the dangers of giving weapons of war to civilians.
 We have heard from police officers, the true “good guys with a gun,” that they are tired of being outgunned in our neighborhoods.
 We have heard from our children that they don’t want to be afraid at school, or at the movies, or at the mall.
 We have heard from responsible gun owners who believe in the right to bear arms, but who also recognize that firearm ownership should be regulated no less than driving a car or drinking a beer.

 We may not be able to stop gun violence in its entirety.
 But we have shown in New Jersey that common sense gun safety laws are consistent with the Second Amendment and can make violence more rare.
 As a Moms Demand Action “Gun Sense Candidate,” I am proud to offer the following proposals to strengthen our gun laws and make our communities safer: